dan9903/desafioMeta/README.md

 And you can see the desafio-meta container on your terminal, After this you should be start your container using this command:

 > docker run -p 8080:8080 desafio-meta

+To run the frontend you can run the commands: after download the application you should be
+> npm install

+and after, you can run this command to up the develpment server

+> ng serve